 Due to ignorance, many people believe that Joseph “translated” the record using his own words.
 The prophecy however said he would only “read the words”:

 20 thou shalt read the words which I shall give unto thee

 22 when thou hast read the words which I have commanded thee

 24 shall read the words that shall be delivered him (2 Nephi 27)

-Apparently, Joseph had an aptitude for peering into a “peep-stone,” much as Joseph of old did with his silver cup.
-(Genesis 41:2,5,15) Thus, God did allow Joseph the use of this interest – not for gold digging anymore – but rather for bringing forth the already translated English words of the book, from heaven to earth.
+Apparently, Joseph had an aptitude for peering into a “peep-stone,” much as Joseph of old did with his silver cup (Genesis 44:2,5,15).
+Thus, God did allow Joseph the use of this interest – not for gold digging anymore – but rather for bringing forth the already translated English words of the book, from heaven to earth.

 This is what Emma told her son Joseph III about the process:

-Young William Smith, brother of Joe said this:
+Young William Smith, brother of Joseph Smith said this:

 This is what Royal Skousen of the Critical Text Project of The Book of Mormon said:

 I began to see considerable evidence for the traditional interpretation that witnesses of the translation process claimed: (1) the text was given word for word, (2) Book of Mormon names were frequently spelled out the first time they occurred in the text, and (3) during dictation there was no rewriting of the text except to correct errors in taking down the dictation.
 Joseph Smith was literally reading off an already composed English-language text.
 The evidence in the manuscripts and in the language of the text itself supports the hypothesis that the Book of Mormon was a precisely determined text.
 I do not consider this conclusion apologetic, but instead as one demanded by the evidence.